 Admission to the Program

-To be considered for admission to the Area of Concentration in Public Health, students should submit a written proposal via email to the Chair of Public Health (currently Tara Watson) describing the portfolio of future courses, possible study abroad, and experiential learning component(s) they intend to pursue.
-This proposal is typically due in the spring of the sophomore year, and should be prepared in consultation with a member of the advisory committee.
+To be considered for admission to the Area of Concentration in Public Health, students should complete an application (see link above) via email to the Chair of Public Health (currently Tara Watson).
+The application includes a narrative proposal describing the portfolio of future courses, possible study abroad, and experiential learning component(s) they intend to pursue.
+This proposal is due in the spring of the sophomore year, and should be prepared in consultation with a member of the advisory committee.
 A fundamental purpose of the proposal is to encourage the student to concretely consider how s/he will engage with socio-cultural, behavioral, policy, and/or biomedical aspects of health within and across populations.

 In the proposal, candidates for the concentration should provide

-- a description of their intellectual goals, and, if relevant, how these relate to their professional goals,
+- a description of your intellectual goals and interests in Public Health (and, if relevant, how these relate to your professional goals),

 Concentrators are required to revisit and update their proposal prior to registration in the spring of the junior year, and to provide documentation of their experiential component experience both prospectively and retrospectively.
 Each student generates a final portfolio that will typically include major papers written for electives within the concentration and may serve as a resource for students to draw on during their capstone course.